Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 Attribute lists

-Attribute lists let add attributes to HTML tags.
+Attribute lists allow adding attributes to HTML tags.
 More details may be found at:

 The above libraries have some differences in their interpretation, so Python and Java versions may work differently.
-The below are the usage examples that must work the same way.
+The examples below are expected to work the same way.

 The following header: